guru9/jollyJet/docs/analysis/project-analysis.md

 ---

-_Analysis completed on December 27, 2025 at 19:20 UTC_
+_Analysis completed on December 29, 2025 at 08:02 UTC_
-_Document Version: 3.1 - Updated with ProductController implementation and count functionality_
+_Document Version: 3.3 - Updated project structure overview and test counts_